 - written notification of your financial aid eligibility and award notices will be sent via email to the email provided on your admission application (Your University of Baltimore email will be used for all correspondence once it has been established for you.
 This notice will direct you to look for your award on the MyUBalt portal in the My Student Center section.)

 As a financial aid recipient, you have a right to:

 - receive information that outlines the terms and conditions of all award offers made by the Office of Financial Aid.
-All students will receive an electronic Award Notification Letter which also includes an attachment outlining the “Conditions of Award.”
-Additional information concerning specific awards are linked to the award on your Accept/Decline screen on MyUB.
+All students will receive an electronic award notification letter outlining the conditions of the award.
+Additional information concerning specific awards are linked to the award on your Accept/Decline screen on MyUBalt.

 - reasonable access to information and counseling regarding career possibilities

 If you receive Federal Work-Study, you have a right to:

 - access a listing of available Federal Work-Study jobs.